-Yes this is one of my mothers recipes and it is so perfect for these really down time days when I’m so extra hungry that I could eat a great big old BEAR!
+Yes, this is one of my mother’s recipes and it is so perfect for these real downtime days when I’m so extra hungry that I could eat a great big old BEAR!
 LOL!
 But do not have the strength to cook at all.
 I ask you have you ever been that hungry and too tired to cook like me!
 LOL!

-Yes this is the kind of recipe that’s for those hard days, when I can hardly get out of bed.
+Yes, this is the kind of recipe that’s for those hard days when I can hardly get out of bed.
 So I am so grateful and appreciate having had a mama who was an old wise woman who had under her belt different kinds of recipes like this one for her family back in the day.
-I remember how all of us as kids used to love this dish and whenever she made it, there were never any leftover’s, believe me never ever!
+I remember how all of us as kids used to love this dish and whenever she made it, there were never any leftovers, believe me never ever!
 It has only three main ingredients, potatoes, onion and a can of corned beef hash.
-So I hope you like it as much us we have and still all do.
+So I hope you like it as much as we have and still all do.

 Mama’s Quick And Easy Potatoes and Corned Beef Hash Recipe